spidernet-io/spiderpool/docs/usage/rdma-metrics.md

 - Use `--namespace` to specify the Helm installation namespace.
 - Use `--set spiderpoolAgent.prometheus.enabled` to enable Prometheus monitoring.
 - Use `--set spiderpoolAgent.prometheus.enabledRdmaMetric=true` to enable the RDMA metric exporter.
-- Use `--set grafanaDashboard.install=true` to enable GrafanaDashboard CR.
+- Use `-set grafanaDashboard.install=true` to install Grafana Dashboard (GrafanaDashboard requires the cluster to install [grafana-operator](https://github.com/ grafana/grafana-operator), or if you don't use it, you need to import the charts/spiderpool/files dashboard into your grafana).

 ## Metric Reference